Mongolia

 Preference utilisation (%) vs. total eligible imports (in € million)

-Although only a small share of EU imports from Mongolia is eligible for GSP+ preferences (most imports are duty free under normal tariffs), their value has almost steadily increased over the years (except for the pandemic years 2020 and 2021).
-Mongolia's preference utilisation rate was above 80% in most years, but in 2023, it dropped to 67% from 86% a year earlier.
-Utilisation of the GSP+ preferences varies considerably across product groups, ranging from almost full utilisation for fruit and vegetables, to 78% for apparel, and 9% for plastics.
+Although only a small share of EU imports from Mongolia is eligible for GSP+ preferences (most imports are duty free under normal tariffs), their value has almost steadily increased over the years (except for the pandemic years 2020 and 2021, and a drop in 2024).
+Mongolia's preference utilisation rate was above 80% in most years; in 2023, it dropped to 67% but somewhat recovered in 2024, to 78%.
+Utilisation of the GSP+ preferences varies across (large) product groups, ranging from more than 90% utilisation for headgear and light manufactures, to 64% for plastics.

 SUSTAINABLE DEVELOPMENT AND MONITORING PRIORITIES